fizyk/fizyk.github.io/posts/2013-11-10-easy-way-to-debug-email-communication-in-python.rst

 .. title: Easy way to debug email communication in python
 .. slug: easy-way-to-debug-email-communication-in-python

-I might not be fond of Django itself, but once can learn thing or two from it.
+I might not be fond of Django itself, but one can learn a thing or two from it.
 For example, if it wasn't for working with Django, I'd probably miss the fact, that you can start a simple smtp server to debug email communications in your apps (no matter the programming language).

 .. code-block:: bash